Shelby Mustang: 2014 Shelby GT, Shelby GT/SC

 The Shelby American version of Shelby GT was based on the 2014 Ford Mustang GT.
 It was unveiled at the LA Auto Show.

 Shelby offered a unique set of modifications for the exterior.
 On the base GT, it got a front splitter conversion with a GT500 rear spoiler and quarter glass covers.
 The hood was made of fiberglass to save weight and the Le Mans stripes added some style.
 A separate wide body conversion with the option of rear-only or full all-around wide body wheel arches was also available to spice up the exterior of the 2014 Shelby GT.
 Among other accessories, Shelby GT front fascia, carbon laminated hood louvers, billet upper grille with Ford running pony emblem and "Powered by Ford" badges on the sides completed the exterior package.

 The interior of the 2014 Shelby GT had been overhauled to keep up with the latest trends.
 Unique touches to the interior included an A-pillar gauge pod with boost, and fuel and oil pressure gauges.
 This modification was only available on the GT/SC conversion.
 Even the standard GT conversion got the Shelby headrest covers, special GT dash plaque and engine plate.
 Leather upholstery in black was standard along with electrically adjustable seats.

 The "Shelby GT Standard" is the base pack with 430 horsepower.
 The slight bump in power was achieved by fitting a Borla performance exhaust as well as engine tuning.
 The standard package also included a Barton short shifter.
 The "Shelby GT/SC" gives 100 more horsepower over the base modification.
 Shelby Ford Racing Whipple Supercharger kit in either 525 hp or 624 hp configurations, Shelby cooling system and front splitter.
 Although Shelby did not independently confirm the performance figures, a 0-60 mi/h of 3.7 seconds and a quarter-mile in an estimated mid 11-second range has been estimated.

 The base upgrade package used 20-inch wheels, fitted with BFG G-Force Comp2 tires and a Panhard suspension bar to stiffen up the chassis.
 Apart from this, the standard upgrade did not offer much in terms of performance or improved handling.
 Of course, better tires did provide improved grip while the suspension brace resulted in better cornering.

 Shelby had done a whole lot to improve the dynamics of the Shelby GT/SC starting with an aluminum driveshaft, employed to deliver power to the rear wheels in order to reduce the overall mass.
 Wilwood brakes — six-pot front and four-piston rear — for added braking performance.

-The 20-inch rims on the GT/SC were painted black and were lined with Michelin Pilot Supersport tires.
+The 20-inch rims on the GT/SC were painted black and were fitted with Michelin Pilot Supersport tires.
 Eibach provided stiffer coil-over springs as well as a sway bar kit to improve handling.